-The best women's barefoot shoe in this review likely comes as no surprise: the FiveFingers KSO EVO design from Vibram.
+Our favorite "closest-to-barefoot" model in this review will likely come as no surprise: the Vibram FiveFingers KSO EVO.
 They even look like bare feet!
-This model is extremely lightweight with a soft sole that allows you to feel the ground under your feet.
+This model is extremely lightweight, with a soft sole that allows you to feel the ground under your feet.
 The supple upper materials make it easy to flex and spread your toes, giving them barefoot-like freedom for the days you can't run around unshod.
-These are an excellent shoe for the dedicated barefooter who is forced into a shoe sometimes, and they could also be a good training tool for those transitioning to more and more miles in minimal footwear or fully barefoot.
+These are an excellent pair of shoes for the dedicated barefooter who is sometimes forced into a shoe.
+They could also be a good training tool for those transitioning to more and more miles in minimal footwear or to being fully barefoot.

-These are not a shoe to put on and run out the door without doing some serious foot strengthening beforehand, and it is essential to consider that while they score high in this review, it is because they are as true to barefoot as we could find in a shoe.
-So, this also means that they might not be your top pick for rugged terrain or sharp and rough surfaces.
+This is not a pair of shoes to put on and run out the door without doing some serious foot strengthening beforehand.
+It is essential to consider that while they score high in this review, it is because they are as true to barefoot as we could find in a shoe.
+So, this also means that they might not be your first choice for rugged terrain or sharp and rough surfaces.
 That said, if you've been training and toughening your feet, you'll hardly notice you're wearing shoes when you put these on, except that you'll feel more comfortable walking into public restrooms or through scruffy, less-hygienic terrain of all sorts.